wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 22 So the host of Britain were dismayed and overthrown, and fled in confusion from the fort into the forest ; from whence, in the dead of the night, they went into their vessels, and departed from the place.

-23 Now the loss of the men of Britain was. about an hundred two score and ten ; and of the men of Columbia there was one slain and seven wounded.
+23 Now the loss of the men of Britain was about an hundred two score and ten ; and of the men of Columbia there was one slain and seven wounded.

 24 But when Proctor had rested his army he sent a skilful physician to heal the maimed which he had fled from and left behind.

-25 But Hanson, the chief captain, said unto him, Already have my physicians bound up their wounds, and given them bread and wine, and comforted them ; after the manner of our country.
+25 But Harison, the chief captain, said unto him, Already have my physicians bound up their wounds, and given them bread and wine, and comforted them ; after the manner of our country.

 26 For we suffer not the captives that fall into our hands to be buffeted or maltreated ; neither want they for any thing.